Social

 TQM activity

-For more than 50 years, TQM activities have been passed down to the whole Group as a culture of continuous improvement and pursuit of innovation.
-The Bridgestone Group Global TQM conference is held annually for the purpose of enhancing innovation and kaizen through the sharing of best practices related to TQM activities from around the globe to strengthen “improving working and business quality”.
+For more than 50 years, TQM(Total Quality Management) activities have been passed down to the whole Group as a culture of continuous improvement and pursuit of innovation.
+The Bridgestone Group Global TQM conference is held annually for the purpose of enhancing innovation and kaizen through the sharing of best practices related to TQM activities from around the globe to strengthen “improving working and business quality.”
 The TQM Conference is one of our representative TQM activities aimed at continuing and promoting the deployment of “improving working and business quality” and thoroughly pursuing operational excellence globally.
 It has been held with the aim of sharing examples of outstanding and innovative improvement activities throughout the Bridgestone Group and fostering mutual growth for realizing our mission of “Serving Society with Superior Quality.”

-Award ceremony of the 13th Group Global TQM Conference at the Bridgestone Innovation Park (BIP)
+Award ceremony of the 14th Group Global TQM Conference at the Bridgestone Innovation Park (BIP)

 Sustainability